 On March 16, 2020, KPWHRI gave the world’s first-ever injection of an investigational vaccine for COVID-19 to volunteers in a phase 1 clinical trial led by Senior Investigator Lisa A. Jackson, MD, MPH.

 On July 27, 2020, a phase 3 trial was launched to test the effectiveness — and continue to test the safety — of the NIH-Moderna vaccine.
-KPWHRI is one of 100 locations in this ongoing trial.
+KPWHRI was one of 100 locations in this trial, which completed participant visits in November 2022.
 A review of the phase 3 data found that the vaccine is safe and effective at preventing symptomatic COVID-19 in adults, with an efficacy rate of 94.1%.

 Additional evidence of the vaccine’s benefits were reported Dec.
 3, 2020, in a letter in the New England Journal of Medicine co-authored by Dr. Jackson.
 Based on data from the phase 1 clinical trial, investigators found that the vaccine continued to provide a significant immune response 119 days after first vaccination and 90 days after second vaccination in 34 healthy adults.